NxPKG/khulnasoft-docs/content/analytics/graphql-api/features/discovery/settings.md

 # Settings node

-Cloudflare GraphQL API exposes more than 70 datasets to its customers.
-These datasets represent different Cloudflare products with very different data shapes; thus, each has its configuration of [limits][1].
+Khulnasoft GraphQL API exposes more than 70 datasets to its customers.
+These datasets represent different Khulnasoft products with very different data shapes; thus, each has its configuration of [limits][1].

 Although we allow access to ALL plans for the essential datasets (like